Terminology working group, member organizations & specialist meetings

 A number of sub-groups have formed at different times to assist with the development of various FISH projects and products.
 The Terminology Working Group meet regularly, but otherwise the FISH Mailing List is used for online discussions on general, technical or subject specific issues.
 E-conferences are sometimes organized to invite group discussion and consensus on changes or amendments to FISH standards or guidance.

 The FISH Terminology Working Group (FISH TWG) help support thesauri development within the heritage sector.
-Meetings are held twice yearly (April/October), usually in London.
+Meetings are held twice yearly (Spring/ Autumn), usually in London.
 Number of attending members is limited to 12 to 15 to keep the meetings focused but anyone can become a corresponding member.

 Download FISH TWG Terms of Reference